KohaILS/koha-manual-zh-cn/source/apis_protocols.rst

 	04: transfer
 	99: Other

-If an item is resensitized then the value of <resentitize> should be Y otherwise it should be N. Rensensitizing items is done to ensure that if someone tries to steal the item they are detected.
+If an item is resensitized then the value of <resensitize> should be Y otherwise it should be N. Rensensitizing items is done to ensure that if someone tries to steal the item they are detected.

 **Checkout items**